conde nash

 We offer captivating and educating wilderness experiences in Nature.
 With our plethora of guided eco-adventures, guests are encouraged to embrace everything the land has to offer.
 Our guests leave minimal carbon footprint as they explore BC’s backcountry by using our horses as their trusty tour guides — other low impact modes of transportation include bike, foot, and canoe.
 To help offset our fossil fuel use, including gas and diesel for ranch trucks and equipment, propane for cooking and hot water, and the occasional helicopter charter, our rates include an eco fee that helps fund our many environmental initiatives.

-SUSTAINABILITY INITIATIVES & GREEN PRACTICES >
+SUSTAINABILITY GOALS, INITIATIVES & GREEN PRACTICES >

 A naturally regenerating Douglas fir seedling Installing MCH to protect Old Growth Douglas fir trees